Kuşadası: Rome and Christianity

 The Roman Empire took possession of the coast in the 2nd century BC and made it their provincial capital in the early years of Christianity.
 Saint John the Evangelist and (according to Roman Catholic sacred tradition) the Virgin Mary both came to live in the area, which in the Christian era became known as "Ania".

 As Byzantine, Venetian and Genoese shippers began to trade along the coast, the port was re-founded (by the name of Scala Nova or Scala Nuova, meaning "New Port"), a garrison was placed on the island, and the town centre shifted from the hillside to the coast.

+The city had a Jewish population as early as 1307, when a number of Jews were expelled from Scala Nova to Smyrna.
+Following the Expulsion of Jews from Spain, 250 Jewish families went to Scala Nova.
+Plague and cholera epidemics in the 18th and 19th centuries drastically reduced the population to around 65 families by 1865.
+In 1905, the Jewish Encyclopedia indicated that there were 33 families living in the city, some of them immigrants from Morea following the Greek Revolution.

 The Turkish era

 Long afterwards, in 1834, the castle and garrison on the island were rebuilt and expanded, becoming the focus of the town.
 This was to such an extent that people began to refer to the whole town as Kuşadası (bird island).
 However, in the 19th century, trade began to decline in favor of other nearby cities with the opening of the İzmir-Selçuk-Aydın railway, which bypassed Kuşadası.
 From 1867 until 1922, Kuşadası was part of Aidin Vilayet.

 During the Turkish War of Independence, Kuşadası was occupied from 1919-1922, first by Italian troops between 14 May 1919 and 24 May 1922, and then by Greek troops.
-The Turkish forces eventually gained control of the city on September 7, 1922.
+The Turkish forces led by Mustafa Kemal Atatürk eventually gained control of the city on September 7, 1922.

-Under the Republic of Turkey, the Greek population was exchanged for Turkish people as part of the population exchange between Greece and Turkey in 1923.
-It was a district in İzmir Province until its transfer to Aydın Province in 27 June 1957.
+After the establishment of the Turkish Republic, the Greek population was exchanged for Turks as part of the population exchange between Greece and Turkey in 1923.
+The Greeks founded new settlements such as Nea Efesos in Greece.
+Kusadasi remained a district in İzmir Province until its transfer to Aydın Province in 1957.